July 3, 2012

 With that embarrassment behind us, we moved on to the further embarrassment of trying to figure out a way to actually mount the steering rack.
 As we indicated earlier, our rack sits too high in the frame to use book mounts, so we're on our own, which is not a great place to be.
 Nothing about either the rack or the Locost frame says "mount me here".
 In fact, it's more like they're mocking us.
 Nothing lines up.
 None of the existing tubes are any help.
 The rack itself blocks any attempt to run a support structure around or through it.

 Luckily, because of our lack of engineering expertise, we don't actually have to deal with support structures.
-We just have to build something that looks like it'll work, and we're good.
-So we made a subframe using a pair of 1" x 1/2" tubes between the nose tubes and the front uprights, and a pair of 1" x 1/2" cross tubes between those.
-We aligned the rectangular tubes in what we think is the correct orientation, based on our assumption that gravity is not as important as side loads.
+We just have to build something that looks like it'll work, and we're good to go.
+So what we did is weld up a kind of subframe, using a pair of 1" x 1/2" tubes between the nose tubes and the front uprights, and a pair of 1" x 1/2" cross tubes connecting them laterally.
+So four tubes in all.
+We aligned the thin tubes in what we believe to be the correct orientation, based on our assumption that gravity is not as important as side loads.

 But we didn't want gravity to feel left out altogether, so we added vertical tubes between the bottom frame rails and the rack subframe, out of 1" square tubing.
 Getting everything welded in there was a little like building a ship in a bottle, but we made it work, and now we have this massive structure welded to our Locost frame that weighs a ton and looks like an offshore drilling rig.
 Not a problem as long as it'll handle a 35-lb. steering rack.
 Which we think it will.
 At least we hope so.